Muhammad Yousuf (playback singer): Childhood

 Muhammad Yousuf was born in Muhalla Din Ali Shah, Tiyoon Number Talau, Tando Tayeb Hyderabad, Sindh, Pakistan.
 His father Laung Faqir Maganhar was a Dholak Nawaz (drum beater) and Sharnai (or Shahnai) player.
 His father used to play Dholak at Radio Pakistan Hyderabad.
 Yousuf attended Baar Sudhar School and Haji Seth Kamaluddin School Hyderabad.
 However, he was not interested in formal education and left school after passing five classes.
 He joined the musical club of Bibo Khan.
 Afterwards, his father sent him to noted singer Manzoor Ali Khan at Tando Adam Khan.
 He studied with him for about thirteen years.

-In 1951, a competition of new singers was organized at Liaquat Medical College (Now Liaquat University of Medical and Health Sciences) Jamshoro.
+In 1951, a competition for new singers was organized at Liaquat Medical College (Now Liaquat University of Medical and Health Sciences) Jamshoro.
 The Provincial Minister Ali Muhammad Rashidi was the chief guest of the event.
-Muhammad Yousuf not only participated in that competition but got first position and lot of appreciation and encouragement.
+Muhammad Yousuf got first position at the competition, along with much appreciation and encouragement.
 Then, he started singing at Radio Pakistan Karachi.
 After the establishment of Radio Pakistan Hyderabad in 1955, he shifted from Karachi to his home town Hyderabad.